thekua/Sample-Code/README.md

 Original idea from [thekua's blog](https://www.thekua.com/atwork/2011/11/testing-logging-with-logback/), forked from [his repo](https://github.com/thekua/Sample-Code/tree/master/java/logback-spike) in order to provide it conveniently with good reuse as maven dependency.

 ## Usage

+Get it via [JitPack](https://jitpack.io/#schnatterer/logback-spike), for example using maven.

 Add the following maven repository to your POM.xml